 Remembering that Fateful Day, 15 Years Later

-This year, we marked the 15-year anniversary of the September 11 attacks.
+In 2016, we marked the 15-year anniversary of the September 11 attacks.
 While memorial events and services took place in New York, Washington, D.C., and around the country, Flight 93 National Memorial in Shanksville, Pennsylvania, honored the memory and bravery of the passengers and crew on United Airlines Flight 93.

 Flight 93 National Memorial was designated in 2002 as the 386th addition to the National Park System and is the only national park unit to commemorate a 21st century historical event.
 The national memorial sits close to the site where nearly 3,000 people tragically lost their lives on September 11, 2001.
 Thanks to the selfless actions of 40 brave passengers and crew onboard the flight, an attack on the U.S. Capitol was thwarted and the plane crashed into a field in rural Pennsylvania.